We invite prospective and admitted students to explore Lewis & Clark Law School and the wonderful city of Portland, Oregon.

 If you’d like to visit remotely, we offer guided virtual campus tours, online info sessions, and appointments with admissions representatives via phone, Google Meet, or Zoom.
-Visit our events list to see upcoming opportunities to connect with us or schedule a remote appointment.
+Visit our events list to see upcoming opportunities to connect with us virtually or schedule a virtual “sidebar” with a member of our Admissions Team.
+The Virtual Side Bar is a one-on-one appointment with one of our team members that give prospective students the opportunity to have their questions answered and connect with our community on a deeper level.

 Please note first-year class observations are unavailable during the summer.
 In the meantime, we invite you to check out our Digital Library where you can view a recording of a mock 1L class.